-\begin{theorem} Let $K$ be a weakly prime, twist reduced link diagram in $T^2 \times I$ with at least one crossing.
-Let $L$ be a link obtained by fully augmenting $K$.
-Then $L$ is hyperbolic and decomposes into two isometric totally geodesic right-angled torihedra, and hence $L$ is hyperbolic. \end{theorem}
+\begin{theorem} Let $K$ be a link in $T^2 \times I$ with a weakly prime, twist-reduced cellular link diagram $D$.
+Let $L$ be a link obtained by fully augmenting $D$.
+Then $T^2 \times I - L$ decomposes into two isometric totally geodesic right-angled torihedra, and hence $L$ is hyperbolic. \end{theorem}

 The proof of Theorem \ref{thm:fal} relies on a result about the existence of certain circle patterns on the torus due to Bobenko and Springborn \cite{BandS}.
 We use similar ideas from \cite{CKP2} to prove Theorem \ref{thm:fal}

 \begin{theorem} \cite{BandS}.
 Suppose $G$ is a 4-valent graph on the torus $T^2$, and $\theta \in (0,2\pi)^E$ is a function on edges of $G$ that sums to $2\pi$ around each vertex.
 Let $G^*$ denote the dual graph of $G$.
 Then there exist a circle pattern on $T^2$ with circles circumscribing faces of $G$ (after isotopy of $G$) and having exterior intersection angles $\theta$, if and only if the following condition is satisfied: \ \\ Suppose we cut the torus along a subset of edges of $G^*$, obtaining one or more pieces.
 For any piece that is a disk, the sum of $\theta$ over the edges in its boundary must be at least $2\pi$, with equality if and only if the piece consists of only one face of $G^*$ (only one vertex of $G$). \\ The circle pattern on the torus is uniquely determined up to similarity. \end{theorem}